 Many of us forget to actually log off or out of websites and apps.
 And, some log you off after a time delay period, but it is best if you rather log off once you are done.
 And logging off applies to actually shutting your laptop or computer down when you are done for the day.
 It’s just safer!

-Be sure to follow us on these social platforms to keep up to date with the latest tech and cloud news.
+And, be sure to follow us on our SOCIAL MEDIA PLATFORMS to keep up to date with the latest news.